💪Welcome to Powers protocol

-It allows for the creation of checks and balances between roles, guard-railing specific (AI agentic) accounts and creating hybrid on- and off-chain organizations, among many other use cases.
+Together they create a governance protocol that allows for the creation of governance chains, enabling checks and balances between roles, guard-railing specific (AI agentic) accounts and creating hybrid on- and off-chain organizations, among many other use cases.

 The protocol